Uninett/probe-website/DOCUMENTATION.md

 key is saved as an *authorized key* for DUMMY

 In the end: both machines will be known to each other.
-PROBE will be authorized to start a degenerate SSH tunnel to DUMMY, while MAIN will be authorized to use the SSH tunnel to login to PROBE.
+PROBE will be authorized to start a degenerate SSH tunnel to DUMMY (no tty allowed), while MAIN will be authorized to use the SSH tunnel to login to PROBE.

 ## Probe status
-After adding a probe through the web interface, three statuses will appear (see image in presentation mentioned in introduction).
+After adding a probe through the web interface, three statuses will appear (see image in presentation mentioned in introduction, or just log in to the website).

 The first status is for association.
 It will be green if the probe has been associated, i.e. has sent it's SSH key and host key.
 It will be yellow if it